nltk/nltk_book/en/ch05-draft.rst

 Decision Trees
 --------------

-A `decision tree`:dt: is a tree-structured classification model whose branches contain conditions on features, and whose leaves contain labels.
-Given an input value's feature set, the decision tree picks a label by walking down the tree, starting from the root node, and following the path selected by the feature conditions at each node.
-Once a leaf is reached, that leaf's label is assigned to the input.
+..
+Note that they haven't necessarily seen syntax trees before this, so it may seem odd to them (or at least not obvious) that these "trees" are upside down.

+A `decision tree`:dt: is a tree-structured flowchart used to choose labels for input values.
+This flowchart consists of `decision nodes`:dt:, which check feature values, and `leaf nodes`:dt:, which assign labels.
+To choose the label for an input value, we begin at the flowchart's initial decision node, known as its `root node`:dt:.
+This node contains a condition that checks one of the input value's features, and selects a branch based on that feature's value.
+Following the branch that describes our input value, we arrive at a new decision node, with a new condition on the input value's features.
+We continue following the branch selected by each node's condition, until we arrive at a leaf node, which provides a label for the input value.
 Figure decision-tree_ shows an example decision tree model for the name gender task.

 .. _decision-tree:

 .. figure:: ../images/decision-tree.png
    :scale: 50

    Decision Tree model for the name gender task.
+Note that tree diagrams are conventially drawn "upside down," with the root at the top, and the leaves at the bottom.

-Before we look at the learning algorithm for decision trees, we'll consider a simpler task: picking the best "decision stump" for a corpus.
+Once we have a decision tree, it is thus fairly streight forward to use it to assign labels to new input values.
+What's less streight forward is how we can build a decision tree that models a given training corpus.
+But before we look at the learning algorithm for building decision trees, we'll consider a simpler task: picking the best "decision stump" for a corpus.
 A `decision stump`:dt: is is a decision tree with a single node, that decides how to classify inputs based on a single feature.
 It contains one leaf for each possible feature value, specifying the class label that should be assigned to inputs whose features have that value.
-The hardest part of selecting the best decision stump is deciding which feature should be used.
-The simplest method is to just build a feature stump for each possible feature, and see which one achieves the highest accuracy on the training data; but we'll discuss some other alternatives below.
+In order to build a decision stump, we must first decide which feature should be used.
+The simplest method is to just build a decision stump for each possible feature, and see which one achieves the highest accuracy on the training data; but we'll discuss some other alternatives below.
 Once we've picked a feature, we can build the decision stump by assigning a label to each leaf based on the most frequent label for the selected examples in the training corpus (i.e., the examples where the selected feature has that value).

 Given the algorithm for choosing decision stumps, the algorithm for growing larger decision trees is straightforward.
 We